 For more than forty years, the Raptis company has developed and constructed some of the most iconic landmarks along the coast and have substantially shaped the city’s distinctive skyline.

 It all started with the launch of the Mykonos development in 1978.
-From then, his company has contributed majorly in creating the region’s iconic relaxed lifestyle.
+From then on, his company has contributed significantly to creating the region’s iconic, easygoing lifestyle.

-Raptis has developed many buildings, including well-known buildings on the Gold Coast like Chevron Renaissance, The Corporate Centre, Southport Central and the Hilton Hotel and Residences.
+Raptis has developed many buildings, including well-known buildings on the Gold Coast, such as Chevron Renaissance, The Corporate Centre, Southport Central, and the Hilton Hotel and Residences.

-His companies have won numerous awards for its designs, construction and marketing over the years, including a number of State and National awards.
+His companies have won numerous awards for their designs, construction, and marketing over the years, including a number of state and national awards.

-In 1987, the company was named “Australian Developer of the Year” and in 2008, the company was inaugural Hotel developer of the year.
+In 1987, the company was named “Australian Developer of the Year,” and in 2008, it was named hotel developer of the year.

 In 2005, he was appointed Honorary Consul for Greece in Queensland.
 He also serves on the Clergy Laity Finance Committee with Greek Archdiocese.

 Gold Coast a major tourist destination